joshbegley/nyt-latest/previous.md

 `Jenifer Chatfield, a top official at the Interior Department, faces scrutiny from ethics experts for actions that could help her family’s business.`\
 https://www.nytimes.com/2026/07/01/climate/interior-department-ethics-chatfield.html

-**Two People Climb Needle of Empire State Building**\
+**Couple Climbs Needle of Empire State Building**\
-`After making the climb, the pair unfurled a large black flag and apparently posted to Instagram.
-Video appears to show one person proposing to the other.`\
+`After making the climb, the pair unfurled a large black banner and apparently posted to Instagram.
+Video shows one person proposing to the other.`\
 https://www.nytimes.com/2026/07/01/nyregion/empire-state-building-climbers.html

 **Man Killed by Crocodile at a Popular Resort City in Mexico**\